Devils answer in Game 3, rout Canes 8-4, deficit now 2-1

+Hughes, who has never had a fighting major, got two-minutes for roughing and Aho got four minutes, the extra two because of a cross-check.

+“I think that kills his chance for the Lady Byng,” Devils coach Lindy Ruff quipped.
+“And really, what was he thinking?”

-Timo Meier, Nico Hischier and Damon Severson added their first goals of playoffs and Vitek Vanecek returned to the net and made 26 saves in helping New Jersey cut its deficit in the best-of-seven series to 2-1.
+Besides Meier, Nico Hischier and Damon Severson added their first goals of playoffs and Vitek Vanecek returned to the net and made 26 saves and even had an assist on Miles Wood’s third-period breakaway.

+“It feels good.
+It’s a series now so that’s what we wanted to do, have a bounce-back game and scoring eight goals is a statement,” Hischier said.
+“We still have a couple things to clean up but, hey, we’ll take a win now and it’s 2-1.”

 The eight goals were the most for the Devils in a playoff game since they beat Washington 10-4 on April 22, 1988.